ldaptools/ldaptools/docs/en/tutorials/Building-LDAP-Queries.md

 `userAccountControl` attribute.

 ------------------------
-#### hasMemberRecursively($userDn)
+#### hasMemberRecursively($member, $attribute = 'members')
 ---

+Recursively checks groups for a specific member.
+The `$member` parameter can be any of the following:

+ * A username.
+This must be unique!
+If a computer and user share the same name then an exception will be thrown.
+ * The GUID of an object (ie. a value like `bee66f2f-bcf7-4905-b65b-2f36d5008f1e`)
+ * The SID of an object (ie. a value like `S-1-5-21-1004336348-1177238915-682003330-512`)
+ * The full distinguished name of an object.
+ * A `LdapObject` as the result of another query.

-Recursively checks groups for a member specified by their full distinguished name.
-Creates a matching rule comparison using the OID `IN_CHAIN` against the groups `member` attribute.
+This creates a matching rule comparison using the OID `IN_CHAIN` against the groups `members` attribute by default.
+If you have a custom attribute, or some other attribute you would like to run it against, you must pass it as the second argument.

 ------------------------
 #### isRecursivelyMemberOf($group)